DIY Will Writing Process: Step-by-Step

 - Include online accounts (social media, email, photos), cryptocurrencies, NFTs, and domain names.

-- Create a secure inventory of logins, passwords, and wallet keys; store it separately from the will (e.g., with your solicitor or in a password manager).
+- Create a secure inventory of logins, passwords, and wallet keys; store separately from the will.

-- Platform policies: Many (e.g., Facebook, Google) allow legacy contacts or delete inactive accounts—specify your wishes.
+- Platform policies: Many (e.g., Facebook, Google) allow legacy contacts or delete inactive accounts.

 - IHT implications: Value digital assets for tax; executors need access to avoid loss.